Motion Attribution for Video Generation: Experiment

-\textbf{Implementation Details.} We finetune \sbt{Wan2.1-T2V-1.3B} with our \methodname-selected high-quality video data following the official and DiffSynth-Studio implementation.
+\textbf{Implementation Details.} We finetune base models with our \methodname-selected high-quality video data following the official and DiffSynth-Studio implementation.
 During fine-tuning, we update only the DiT backbone while freezing the T5 text encoder and VAE.
 All models are trained at a resolution of $480\times832$ with a learning rate of $1 \times 10^{-5}$.
-Specialist models are trained on single motion category selected data, while generalist models use aggregated selections (both with top $10\%$ selection from \sbt{VIDGEN-1M}~\citep{tan2024vidgen} or \sbt{4DNeX}~\citep{chen20254dnex} with motion-weighted loss attribution).
-All training runs are conducted on $4$-$8$ NVIDIA A100 GPUs.
-With one A100 GPU, it takes approximately $150$ hours to compute the influence score of 10k samples.
-This process is highly parallelizable, on $64$ GPUs, taking $\sim2.3$ hours.
-The computed gradients can be reused for multiple selection queries, amortizing this one-time cost.
+Specialist models are trained on single motion category selected data, while generalist models use aggregated selections (both with top $10\%$ selection from \sbt{VIDGEN-1M}~\citep{tan2024vidgen} or \sbt{4DNeX}~\citep{chen20254dnex}).
+Compute and runtime details are provided in App.~\ref{app:runtime}.